 OTTAWA -- Ottawa Senators

-will not be in the lineup for Game 3 of the team's Eastern Conference Quarterfinal series on Monday night against the New York Rangers
+had a "setback" in his recovery from a concussion and his status is unknown for Game 4 of the team's Eastern Conference Quarterfinal series against the New York Rangers

 The Senators took part in an optional practice Tuesday afternoon, following their 1-0 loss to the New York Rangers